- Are you interested in how people think and behave?

 PrerequisitesPart of the total project/thesis creditsSÁL616L, SÁL616LBS thesis in PsychologyElective course15/15Free elective course within the programme15/15 ECTS, creditsCourse DescriptionBS thesis in Psychology

-Face-to-face learningPrerequisitesSÁL324GIndustrial and organizational psychologyElective course5Free elective course within the programme5 ECTS, creditsCourse DescriptionThe aim of the course is to introduce the basics of work and organizational psychology.
+Face-to-face learningPrerequisitesSÁL324GIndustrial and organizational psychologyRestricted elective course5Restricted elective course, conditions apply5 ECTS, creditsCourse DescriptionThe aim of the course is to introduce the basics of work and organizational psychology.
 Career analysis, recruitment, performance appraisal, motivation and work organization, job training, work stress, the role of leaders and corporate culture are discussed.

 Students acquire theoretical and practical knowledge of human behavior in the workplace and can use that knowledge to increase employee satisfaction and performance.